cityKspicyChicken/2018-/Naive_Ideas/README(Clothes_Trial).md

 ## Evaluation

-After we build our Demo, we should first try it and find the evaluation methods to tune it up.
+After we build the Demo, we should first try it and find the evaluation methods to tune it up.

 ### Other questions